Cool streets and greening in the Square Mile

-We must adapt our environment to changes in climate.
+We must adapt our environment to make it receptive to changes in the climate.
 Projections predict that the City will experience higher temperatures and longer periods of heatwaves and drought in the future if no work is done to prevent this.

-Recent hot weather in the UK has reinforced the importance of having shade and cool spaces in the City.
+Increasing hot weather days in the UK have reinforced the importance of having shade and cool spaces in the City.
 Flooding and more frequent extreme weather events like heavy rainfall have highlighted the need to manage surface water more effectively.
 The likelihood of new pests and diseases increase with these warming temperatures.

 These resilience measures will help us achieve:

-This programme is being delivered in four phases up to 2026.
+This project is being delivered in four phases up to 2026.

-Phase 1 of the programme identified existing projects where additional funding could improve the climate resilience of their schemes.
+Phase 1 of the project identified existing schemes where additional funding could improve the climate resilience of them.
 These include:

-• Permeable paving and climate resilient planting as part of the Greening Cheapside Sunken Garden project To be completed in late Spring 2023.
+- Permeable paving and climate resilient planting as part of the Greening Cheapside Sunken Garden project.
+Completed July 2024.

 Phase 2 followed a similar approach to Phase 1, with sites identified at a slightly earlier stage of design.
-The following projects were identified in this phase:
+The projects identified in this phase were:

 Phase 3 of the programme identified new locations across the City to plant trees, increase the resilience of gardens and planting to climate change and promote biodiversity.
 Alongside an ambition to convert more grey areas to green.
 The aims are to improve the quality and connectivity of the City’s green spaces, and target improvements at the most important ecological sites, known as Sites of Importance for Nature Conservation.
 To achieve this Phase 3 will: